pinbar/springmvc-pdf-itext/README.md

-A demo of PDF document generation from a java bean using iText.
+A demonstration of PDF document generation from a java bean using iText.
 Both html and pdf views are rendered by chaining the view resolvers.

 An older version of iText is used because: